Will Benson Player Props: Reds vs. Diamondbacks

 Will Benson At The Plate

-- Benson has seven doubles, four triples, six home runs and 24 walks while batting .292.
+- Benson is hitting .286 with seven doubles, four triples, six home runs and 24 walks.

-- Benson enters this game on a four-game hitting streak.
-In his last games, he's hitting .333 with two homers.

-- In 22.0% of his games this season, Benson has tallied at least one RBI.
-In five of those games (10.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- Benson has had at least one RBI in 21.6% of his games this season (11 of 51), with more than one RBI five times (9.8%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.